data-mechanics/course-2016-spr-proj/balawson/README.md

 * Number of unqiue users: 39, 540
 * Number of posts:       632, 990
 * Average number of posts per user: 16
+* (note: I only make 1/6 of the posts available.
+Let me know if more is needed)

 Legend (TODO: fix crude legend):
 * Blue : Brightkite